Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 ## Configure the Dev Portal

 Once you have Okta configured, you can set up the Dev Portal to use Okta for dynamic client registration (DCR).
-This will require two flows, one to create the DCR Provider, and one to create the Auth Strategy.
-DCR Providers are standalone configurations, meaning after you set up the Okta DCR Provider, you can reuse that config in many auth strategies.
+This will require two flows, one to create the DCR provider, and one to create the auth strategy.
+DCR providers are standalone configurations, meaning after you set up the Okta DCR provider, you can reuse that config in other auth strategies.

 1. Sign in to {{site.konnect_short_name}}, then select {% konnect_icon dev-portal %} **Dev Portal** from the menu.